vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Add-vRLIAuthenticationWSA.md

 - Validates that VMware Aria Operations for Logs has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
 - Validates that network connectivity is possible to Workspace ONE Access
-- Configures Workspace ONE Access Integration on VMware Aria Operations for Logs if not already configured.
+- Configures Workspace ONE Access Integration on VMware Aria Operations for Logs if not already configured

 ## Examples